stievie/ABx/README.md

 ### Run as NT service

 Define `WIN_SERVICE` and recompile the server.
-I will create a Windows Service application.
-Use the `_svc.lua` configuration files instead.
+It will create a Windows Service application.
+Use the `_svc.lua` configuration files instead to log to a file instead of StdOut.

 Install the services with the `-install` command line switch.
 Use `-remove` to uninstall it.